 The District contracts with Lassen County Probation Department for attendance monitoring as well as behavioral/law counseling.
 The District has close relationships with Lassen County Sheriff's Department and Child Protective Services.
-The District hosts a sub station for the Lassen County Sheriff's Department, making deputies available on campus.
+The District provides a room for Lassen County Sheriff Department to use as a sub station.
+This ensures that a deputy is on campuses throughout the week.